melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 **24 May 2025: Added 5min versions for Amber users that have been migrated to 5min billing.**

+**3 October 2025: Charts updated to use the last group_by aggregator, which accommodates the display of negative purchase costs.**

 ***

 This package is used in Home Assistant with the Amber Electric integration or integrated Localvolts pricing to estimate usage in kilowatt hours and dollars.
 Example charts using the [ApexCharts Card HACS frontend integration](https://github.com/RomRider/apexcharts-card) are included.